skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 ## Do you integrate any cloud based services while working with Haxe?

-I use Github and Travis pretty heavily.
-They've improved the quality of my code and workflow tremendously.
+I use GitHub and Travis pretty heavily.
+They've improved the quality of my code and work-flow tremendously.

 ## And what problem do they solve for you?

-Github is the social life blood for an open source project.
+GitHub is the social life blood for an open source project.
 Previously only large scale projects could expect to see contributions from random people.
 Now it feels like anyone can contribute anywhere, which is incredible.
-Having a well organized Github project is a great sign of its quality.
+Having a well organized GitHub project is a great sign of its quality.
 Having a Travis test suite for the library is another great sign, and it makes a lot of cross-platform dev transparent and sane.

 ## Definitely, [Andy Li's](https://twitter.com/andy_li) efforts in this area have been a great help for the community.